wp-plugins/miniorange-login-openid/readme.txt

 = Features - =

 *	One-click login to your WordPress site using Google account.
-*	Valid user registrations verified by applications such as Google.
+*	Valid user registrations verified by applications such as Google,Salesforce.
-*	Extremely easy integration with Google.
+*	Extremely easy integration with apps like Google,Salesforce.
-*	NO SETUP required on Google.
+*	NO SETUP required on Google,Salesforce.
-*	Integrates the login with Google with your WordPress website using widget.
+*	Integrates the login with apps with your WordPress website using widget.
 *	Automatic user registration after login if the user is not already registered with a site.

 = Website - =